isomerpages/moe-nationaljc/_admissions/IP DSA.md

 | Music | Music Programme **(will be required to take Music as an academic subject for 4 years in Junior High)** |
 | Science, Technology, Engineering, Aesthetics and Mathematics | STEAM (Science, Technology, Engineering, Aesthetics & Mathematics) (**will be required to be engaged in and lead STEAM-based activities for 4 years in Junior High)** |
 | Visual Arts, Design and Media | MOE Art Elective Programme **(will be required to take Art as an academic subject for 4 years in Junior High)** |

+**Application**

+Applications for the DSA-Sec **are free-of-charge and must be submitted through the online DSA-Sec Portal**.
+Applications **open on 5 May 2022 (Thu), 11 am and close on 1 June 2022 (Wed), 3 pm**.

+Please refer to the MOE website: [www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec) for more details.

+_Applicants not studying in MOE mainstream primary schools need to apply for a registration number to access the DSA-Sec Portal.
+More information on this can be found at_ [_http://www.moe.gov.sg/secondary/dsa/application?pt=Non-mainstream%20school_](http://www.moe.gov.sg/secondary/dsa/application?pt=Non-mainstream%20school)_._

+**Selection Process**

+Applicants will be shortlisted and selected based on the following general criteria:

+1. Demonstrate passion for and commitment to the area of interest;
+2. Exemplify positive character traits, including resilience, motivation and integrity;
+3. Display a commitment to contribute to the school, through the area of interest as well as other opportunities to serve; and
+4. Possess good academic potential to thrive in the Integrated Programme.

+as well as [criteria](https://nationaljc.moe.edu.sg/integrated-programme-direct-school-admission-selection-criteria/) specific to each talent area.

+All shortlisted candidates will be **notified via email by mid-July 2022** to attend an in-person audition / trial held in National Junior College.
+More details on the performance task will be provided in the email notification.

+Thereafter, applicants who are further shortlisted will be **notified via email** to attend an in-person interview, also held in National Junior College.
+The interview panel will comprise School Leaders, HODs and/or the CCA teachers.
+All interviews will take place by 12 September 2022.

+**Offer of Places**

+Applicants who are shortlisted for interviews will be notified via email of the results of the DSA-Sec application by **15 September 2022**.
+Successful applicants will be offered a place in National Junior College’s 6-year Integrated Programme for the academic year 2023.

+**Enquiries**

+If you have any enquiries on DSA-Sec, you may call our General Office at 6466 1144 during office hours (9 am to 5 pm) or drop us an email at njc@moe.edu.sg with the subject “DSA-Sec”.

+For more information on the DSA-Sec exercise, please refer to the MOE website: [www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec).

+Please also see our [Frequently Asked Questions](https://nationaljc.moe.edu.sg/faqs-about-ip-dsa-sec/).

+We thank you for your interest in National Junior College.